 In what follows, we recall these correspondences in the more general context of post-Lie algebras.

-As shown in the previous section, for all $z\in \g$ and all monomial $X=x_1x_2\cdots x_n\in \ca{U}(\g)$, the Grossman--Larson product has non-trivial component in $\g$, which is given in terms of iterations of the post-Lie product $\pl$.
-For instance, the component in $\g$ of $(xy)\ast z$ is $x\pl(y\pl z) - (x\pl y)\pl z= a_{\pl}(x,y,z)$.
+As shown in the previous section, for all primitive $z \in \g$ and all monomials $X= x_1x_2\cdots x_n\in \ca{U}(\g)$, the Grossman--Larson product $X\ast z$ has a non-trivial term in $\g$, which is given in terms of iterations of the post-Lie product $\pl$.
+For instance, the term in $\g$ of the product $(xy)\ast z$ is $x\pl(y\pl z) - (x\pl y)\pl z= a_{\pl}(x,y,z)$.
 If $V$ is a pre-Lie algebra, this term is symmetric in the first two variables.
 In fact, it turns out that there is a natural way to extend the pre-Lie product $\pl\co V\ot V \to V$ to an operation $\pl\co S^{n}(V) \ot V \to V$ for all $n\geq 1$ with no loss of information: these operations are given by the corollas described in \eqref{eq: braces}.
 A similar fact holds true for post-Lie algebras, but considering the corollas \eqref{eq: braces PSB}.
 This operadic point of view turns out to be convenient to prove the following result.